deepennyway/weavers-almanac/src/skills.md

 ## How Skills Work
 When you use a skill, you roll a number of dice equal to the skill's rating.
 So if you have a rating of 3, you roll *three dice*.
 Then, look at the highest rolled result:
 - If it's a 6, you manage to use your skill to complete your objective in the scene.
-- If it's *not* a 6, you still use your skill to complete your objective (you can't fail in that regard), but the skill becomes **Complicated**. [#Lexi: Style note for this and Injured, below: when is it capitalized and when is it not?]
+- If it's *not* a 6, you still use your skill to complete your objective (you can't fail in that regard), but the skill becomes **complicated**.
     > A complicated skill means that something happens as a result of your actions that hurts you or someone else in ways you didn't expect, and until you repair that harm you can't use the same skill again.
     >
     > Complicated skills are repaired during **group scenes**.